IchimakiKasura/myCommandBash/readme.md

         ╠═════════════════╬═══════════════════════════════════╣
         ║ gitcreate / gca ║ git init but automatic            ║
         ╠═════════════════╬═══════════════════════════════════╣
-        ║ cl              ║ git clone but in 1 call w/ sum    ║
+        ║ gcl             ║ git clone but in 1 call w/ sum    ║
         ║                 ║ special error or idk you call it. ║
         ╠═════════════════╬═══════════════════════════════════╣
         ║ md              ║ uh its just mkdir but will cancel ║